kevinolega/callcentertrainingtips/_posts/2019-06-26-interview.md

 permalink: /interview/
 author: Kevin Olega
 ---
-Here's a big collection of things that you can learn.
+Here's a big collection of lessons that you can learn.

 Every lesson here was learned from experience.